credit-cooperative/devkit/README.md

-# 🛠️ Sablier Devkit
+# 🛠️ Credit-cooperative Devkit

-This repository contains configuration files and reusable scripts for various Sablier repositories.
+This repository contains configuration files and reusable scripts for various credit-cooperative repositories.

 The files are meant to be extended and customized as needed.